pRain1337/Hermes/README.md

 If you want to read about SMM rootkits in general and how the previous version of the [SMM rootkit](https://github.com/jussihi/SMM-Rootkit) was implemented, please read the [blog post](https://jussihi.kapsi.fi/2022-09-08-smmrootkit/) about it!

+For a more practical application of the rootkit, check out [Apollo](https://github.com/pRain1337/Apollo) which does not require any running component on the operating system.

 Created by Jussi Hietanen (Aalto University, Espoo FI) and Diego Caminada (HF-ICT, Muttenz CH).

 ## Commands